 This week ODM visited a moulding foam factory in the Guangdong province.
-The reason for visiting was to confirm that all the details were understood from all sides, the client, us and the factory.
-Communication via email and phone calls is a good first step, but confirmation in person, where you can visibly and physically show exactly what you’re looking for is key to ensuring that production is successful, and that everyone is happy with the outcome.
+The visit was made to have a better understanding of details with one another.
+Communication via email and phone calls is a good first step, but confirmation in person, where you can visibly and physically show exactly what you’re looking for is key to ensuring that production is successful and that everyone is happy with the outcome.

 ODM find moulding foams particularly important, and as such we want to ensure we have the best possible connection with the factory.
 We find it so important because, as you can see above, it has so many uses and is the key element in a huge range of products.

 Why does ODM visit the factories that they work with?

 Ultimately it comes down to taking advantage of the fact that we have relatively easy access to most factories in Southern China.
 For the clients we work with, we want to ensure that we are experts in the industry that they’re dealing with.
 Being able to witness the manufacturing process, and having experts explain each part, allows us to provide detailed explanations and advice to our clients.